ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 **Description:** Adds a lightshow to your beats.
 Input your favorite beats as audio to the system to get LEDs that oscillate with the bass

 **Status:** Incomplete.
-A verilog module was created to receive the individual samples, and a Verilog testbench file was created.
+- A verilog module was created to receive the individual samples, and a Verilog testbench file was created.
 Verilog requires a live test on the FPGA with the ADC.
+(Complete)
-A python script was created to generate FIR coefficients, and successfully filters simple sinusoidal signals.
+- A python script was created to generate FIR coefficients, and successfully filters simple sinusoidal signals.
+- Nexys 2 board connected to the ADC.
+No samples were received; Microphones for audio input may be inoperable, or the output voltage from the FPGA insufficient.
+The clock may also be too fast @50MHz

 **In Progress:**
 - Verilog sample receiver module - Runs fine with virtual simulation; will verify implementation on FPGA

 **TODO:**
+- Clock correction
 - Create ICEstick ADC connection verification module; LED indicative for positive serial connection
 - Test PMOD Vdd/Ground pins to see if they are automatically enabled
 - Create buffer to store samples